timfoo/pandoc-converter/dev-log.md

 1. Using python-magic for reliable file type detection instead of relying on file extensions
 2. Implementing temporary file storage with automatic cleanup to handle file uploads safely
 3. Chose Streamlit for rapid UI development and easy deployment
+4. Removed python-magic-bin dependency in favor of system libmagic for better compatibility